 I wanted to remind everyone that now is a great time to establish salt/mineral licks.
 Another great aspect and effective practice of whitetail management.

-The big bucks will be growing their antlers very soon and the minerals will help provide them with the essential nutrients to grow nice big healthy racks.
+The big bucks will be growing their antlers very soon.
+The minerals will help provide them with the essential nutrients to grow nice big healthy racks.
 Today I went to Cabela’s and bought a 20 lb. bag of Imperial Whitetail mineral/vitamin supplement and a mineral block.
-Tomorrow when I go looking for bone I am going to be post season scouting as well and I am going to establish a mineral lick and start a little early whitetail management.
+Tomorrow, when I go looking for bone I am going to be post season scouting as well and I am going to establish a mineral lick.
+It’s great to start a little early whitetail management.
 The way I am going to do this is I will locate an area where two or more trails intersect and I will dig a hole about two feet in diameter and several inches deep.
-I will mix 5lbs of the mineral/vitamin supplement with the dirt and put it back in the hole I just dug then I will top it off with a mineral block.
+I will mix 5lbs of the mineral/vitamin supplement with the dirt and put it back in the hole.
+Then I’ll top it off with a mineral block.

 I was able to get out the other day and do some scouting and shed hunting.

 I wasn’t able to hunt the property as much as I would have liked this past season mainly because I was focusing on another piece of property.
 But I know there are some really nice bucks in the area and there should be some sheds out there.
 It was nice to find several big rubs that I hadn’t seen before.
 It just confirms what I was already pretty sure of, that there where some nice bucks using the property.
 Tomorrow I am going to look for sheds on another deer hunting property that has some really nice bucks on it.
 I am hoping to find the antlers of one of the big bucks that I missed during bow season.
 Have you started shed hunting?
 Are you having any luck shed hunting on your deer hunting property?